GetanehT/My-second-agile/.github/ISSUE_TEMPLATE/user-story.md

 * **Acceptance Criteria 2:** After submitting the feedback submission confirmation should be adjusted.
 + **Acceptance Criteria 3:** The option should appear next submit button
 ##Tasks
-[ ] Task 1 .
+- [x ] Task 1 .
 Update a feedback submission form
-[ ] Task 2. create a HTML ,css and js
+- [  ] Task 2. create a HTML ,css and js
-[ ] Task 3.
+- [  ] Task 3.
 Create a code
-[ ] Task 4.
+- [  ] Task 4.
 Test the completed functinality